Social Democratic Party (Portugal): Back in opposition (2015–2024)

+Return to power (2024–present)

+Following António Costa's resignation due to an investigation around alleged corruption involving the award of contracts for lithium and hydrogen businesses, a snap election was called for 10 March 2024.
+For this election, PSD, CDS–PP and PPM decided to contest the election in a joint alliance called Democratic Alliance (AD).
+On election day, the AD won by a narrow 29 to 28 percent margin over the Socialist Party, and formed a minority government.
+Three months later, in the 2024 European Parliament elections, the AD coalition was narrowly defeated by the Socialists, 31 to 32 percent.

+A new election was called for May 2025, after a vote of confidence in the AD minority government was rejected, following the revelations of the Spinumviva case involving Luís Montenegro.
+The AD coalition was again the winner, with a stronger mandate, gathering nearly 32 percent of the votes and 91 seats.

 Ideology

 Historical evolution

-The party was founded based on classical social democracy and was a centre to centre-left party, but later it evolved into catch-all centre-right party.
+The party was founded based on classical social democracy and was a centre to centre-left party.
+It later became a catch-all centre-right party.
 The party has been described as liberal-conservative, conservative, or conservative-liberal, with Christian democratic, liberal and economically liberal elements.

 Factions

 The PSD is frequently referred to as a party that is not ideology-based, but rather a power party (partido do poder).
 It frequently adopts a functional big tent party strategy to win elections.
 Due to this strategy, which most trace to Cavaco Silva's leadership, the party is made up of many factions, mostly centre-right (including liberal democrats, Christian democrats and neoconservatives) as well as quasi-social-democrats and former communists: